 - Fees: Most charge you a percentage of the value of your home when they purchase your property.

-- Home appreciation: iBuyers aim to resell your home for more than they paid for it.
+- Home appreciation: iBuyers are essentially real estate investors who aim to resell your home for a profit.
 They do this by concentrating purchasing efforts in real estate markets where properties go up in value quickly.

 - Selling leads: Some iBuyers will sell your contact details when you request an offer from them.